bkesterbyld/maroon-potato/src/pages/services.md

       - content: >
           Our service team builds bespoke solutions using the Above platform to work as a solution backend, and then creates a frontend for you with modern mobile and web interface technologies.

-Generally, we can get you a custom, highly scalable and extensible application at 1/10th the cost and time of your internal or external development options.
+          We can get you a custom, highly scalable and extensible application at 1/10th the cost and time of your internal or external development options.
 We work in a highly agile approach with daily iteration you can see and test through the Above platform.

           Benefits of working with us include: